Teesside University: History

 A merger with Teesside College of Education took place in the 1970s along with the purchase of Flatts Lane.
 The Clarendon Building was added in 1973, as was the Stephenson Building in 1976.
 Both of these buildings remained in use for the Polytechnic's long-awaited conversion into a university.
 That happened on 16 June 1992, when Teesside Polytechnic became the University of Teesside, one of the UK's first new universities following that year's Further and Higher Education Act.

 By the 1990s, the institution had almost 8,000 students.
 In 1997 the old Polytechnic's library was replaced with a Learning Resource Centre.
 Subsequent additions included the Virtual Reality Centre and Centre for Enterprise, and later, the Phoenix and Athena Buildings by CPMG Architects.
 Today, historic structures such as the old High School (the Waterhouse building), the Constantine building and Victoria Building of 1891 (a schoolyard-equipped Victorian school, housing a series of graduate business incubator units), are all Grade II listed buildings.

 In 2009, the University of Teesside changed its name to "Teesside University".
 It also changed its logo and adopted the motto "Inspiring success" as part of a £20,000 rebrand.
 Alternative names included "Middlesbrough University" and "Tees Valley University".

 On 15 October 2009, Teesside was named University of the Year and awarded "Outstanding Employer Engagement Initiative" in the Times Higher Education Awards.

 In 2010, the £17 million Centuria South building for dental training and sports therapy was opened.
 This continues to provide specialist facilities.
 A major phase of development known as campus Heart began in 2014.
 This £22 million landmark development created a central focus to the Middlesbrough campus.
 It also brought The Curve, a new £20 million teaching building.
 As part of this £280 million investment period, a "living wall" was created around a giant plasma screen on the side of the university's Student Centre.
-In September 2017, the university unveiled a £300 million campus masterplan set to transform its campus across the following decade.
+In September 2017, the university unveiled a £300 million "campus masterplan" set to "transform its campus" across the following decade.

 In March 2021, the university and the Tees Valley Mayor and Combined Authority announced the development of the £13.5 million Net Zero Industry Innovation Centre (NZIIC).
 Located at Middlesbrough's Tees Advanced Manufacturing Park (TeesAMP), the facility will support the region's ongoing drive for clean energy and sustainability.

+In August 2024, some buildings on the campus were damaged during the 2024 United Kingdom riots.

+In August 2025, the University was named Daily Mail Modern University of the Year 2026 in recognition of its progressive approach to learning and teaching and investment in facilities.

+On 14 November 2025, Teesside University was announced as Times Higher Education's "University of the Year".